csebooks/computer-networking/content.en/security-in-computer-networks/_index.md

 CBC has an important consequence when designing secure network proto- cols: we’ll need to provide a mechanism within the protocol to distribute the IV from sender to receiver.
 We’ll see how this is done for several protocols later in this chapter.

 ### Public Key Encryption

 For more than 2,000 years (since the time of the Caesar cipher and up to the 1970s), encrypted communication required that the two communicating parties share a com- mon secret—the symmetric key used for encryption and decryption.
 One difficulty with this approach is that the two parties must somehow agree on the shared key; but to do so in itself requires secure communication.
 Perhaps the parties could first meet and agree on the key in person (for example, two of Caesar’s centurions might meet at the Roman baths) and thereafter communicate with encryption.
 In a networked world, however, communicating parties may never meet and may never converse except over the network.

 Is it possible for two parties to communicate with encryption without having a shared secret key that is known in advance?
 In 1976, Diffie and Hellman \[Diffie 1976\] demonstrated an algorithm (known now as Diffie-Hellman Key Exchange) to do just that—a radically different and marvelously elegant approach toward secure communication that has led to the development of today’s public key cryp- tography systems.
 We’ll see shortly that public key cryptography systems also have several wonderful properties that make them useful not only for encryption, but for authentication and digital signatures as well.
-Interestingly, it has come to light that ideas similar to those in \[Diffie 1976\] and \[RSA 1978\] had been independently developed in the early 1970s in a series of secret reports by researchers at the Communications-Electronics Security Group in the United Kingdom \[Ellis 1987\].
+Interestingly, it has come to light that ideas similar to those in Diffie 1976 and RSA 1978 had been independently developed in the early 1970s in a series of secret reports by researchers at the Communications-Electronics Security Group in the United Kingdom Ellis 1987.
 ![Alt text](image-6.png)
 **Figure 8.6**  ♦  Public key cryptography